Frequently asked questions

 How many choices do I have?

-You are able to choose up to 10 areas according to your preference.
+You can choose up to 10 areas according to your preference.
 You do not need to use all your options.

 My needs are very limited due to my specific needs, what should I do?